AppGeo/stillalive/readme.md

 Confirm a process is still alive, and if it isn't, send an email about it.

 This now works with any SMTP provider or Mandrill.

-If using SMTP, specify your SMTP provider in your json such as:
+If using SMTP, specify your SMTP provider in your JSON such as:

 ```js
 {